Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: How to think of scientific inference with HR models?

-We just argued that ML models are generally not ER and therefore do not allow for scientific inference in the standard way.
-HR offers a viable alternative, but currently different goals of model analysis are conflated.
-In this section, we show that a HR perspective enables scientific inference using IML methods.
-Particularly, we show that certain IML methods --- we call them \emph{IML property descriptors} --- can represent phenomenon properties. \Cref{fig:PhenModelNew} describes our conceptual move: instead of matching phenomenon properties with model parameters as in ER models, we match them with external descriptions of the whole model.
+We just argued that ML models are generally not ER and therefore do not allow for scientific inference in the traditional way.
+HR offers a viable alternative, however, the IML research community currently conflates different goals of model interpretation.
+Our plan in the following sections is to show how a HR perspective enables scientific inference using IML methods.
+Particularly, we show which IML methods qualify as \emph{property descriptors}, i.e. quantify properties of the phenomenon, not just the model. \Cref{fig:PhenModelNew} describes our conceptual move: instead of matching phenomenon properties with model parameters as in ER models, we match them with external descriptions of the whole model. \nl In what follows, we will focus on scientific inference with trained ML models, as these constitute a paradigmatic and highly relevant category of HR models, even though our theory of property descriptors is generally applicable to any HR model as long as we know what it holistically represents.

-\paragraph{Idea. } Instead of first thinking about the model and its properties (the model audit approach), we propose to start with the phenomenon and a scientific question about it.
-IML methods for inference should answer, or at least help answer, a scientific question concerning the phenomenon.
-The crucial step in our framework is to establish a link between the phenomenon and the model; we propose to draw this link using statistical decision theory, which shows what optimal ML models can holistically represent.
-Clearly, an approximate ML model will not provide an answer if even the optimal model cannot.
-However, if a question can in principle be answered with the optimal model, an ML model trained on data can approximate the answer in practice.
-The problem then becomes to quantify the approximation error.